saylordotorg/course_cs201/Unit02.md

+---
+layout: default
+title: "CS201: Elementary Data Structures"
+course_description: "An introductory survey of the specification and implementation of basic abstract data types and their associated algorithms.
+Structures discussed include stacks, queues, lists, sorting and selection, searching, graphs, hashing, and performance tradeoffs of different implementations and asymptotic analysis of running time and memory usage."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Introduction to Stacks and Queues** <span id="2"></span> *This unit will introduce you to two basic Data Structures—Stacks and Queues—and identify the operations that must be provided with each Stack